DavidRandallPeters/UnrealEngine/UE4_010_Labyrinth1F_Upgrade.md

 <br>

-The board should now be tilting as we want it to - but the ball falls through the floor..
+The board should now be tilting as we want it to - but the marble falls through the floor..

 <br><br>